ondat/documentation/docs/knowledgebase/solution-unable-to-mount-rwx-volumes-to-a-pod.md

 ```

 - Check and ensure that the ports in the range of `25705-25960` is accessible between the worker nodes in your Kubernetes cluster.
 You can find more information on the ports required for RWX Volume Endpoints in the [Firewall](/docs/prerequisites/firewalls/) prerequisites page.

-## Root Cause

-- The error message is related to the fact that there is no `Service Endpoint:` for the RWX NFS server.
-  - The Ondat Control Plane in the `storageos-node-xxxx` daemonset pod spawns a Ganesha NFS server that is bound to the host network on a port in the range [`25705-25960`](/docs/prerequisites/firewalls/).
-If the Pod cannot bound to the port for the Ganesha the `Service Endpoint:` value will show as empty.